CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Quest: Reidoth the Druid.** Qelline and Reidoth, a druid, share a longstanding friendship.
 If Qelline deduces that the characters are in search of specific locations such as Mountainmaw Castle or Tide Echo Cavern, she suggests they visit Reidoth for assistance since he possesses extensive knowledge of the land.
 Qelline informs the characters that Reidoth recently embarked on a journey to the Lumgrove ruins, located just west of the Highmount Wood.
 These ruins are situated approximately fifty miles northwest of Tuntin.
 She provides detailed directions to help the characters locate this place.
 If the party pursues this quest, refer to the "Ruins of Lumgrove" section for further information.

-### Shrine of Luck
+### Shrine of the Moon

 Tuntin's sole temple is a modest shrine constructed using stones collected from nearby ruins.
-It is dedicated to Tymora, the goddess of luck and good fortune.
+It is dedicated to the Younger, the good of fortune and protection.

 The shrine is overseen by a scholarly acolyte named Sister Garaele, a fervent young dhampir who despairs of ever eradicating the Lavender Lancers from Tuntin.
-Sister Garaele is a member of the Harpers, a widely distributed network of adventurers and spies committed to promoting equality and covertly opposing the abuse of power.
+Sister Garaele is a member of the Silver Watchers, adventurers and spies committed to promoting equality and covertly opposing the abuse of power.
+They have close ties to the Brotherhood of Silver, acting as their eyes and ears.
 The Harpers gather information throughout the land with the goal of thwarting tyrants and any faction, government, or group that amasses excessive power.
 They come to the aid of the weak, the poor, and the oppressed, always advocating for their well-being.
 Sister Garaele regularly reports on local events to her superiors.

 **Quest: The Banshee's Bargain.** Sister Garaele was recently assigned a sensitive mission by her superiors.
-Her task was to persuade a banshee known as Agatha to respond to a question concerning a spellbook.
+Her task was to persuade a banshee known as Agatha to respond to a question concerning a runebook.
 Sister Garaele visited Agatha in her lair, but the banshee refused to appear for her.
-To facilitate communication, Garaele seeks an intermediary who will offer Agatha a suitable gift—a jeweled silver comb—and persuade the banshee to divulge information about the location of a spellbook that once belonged to a legendary mage named Bowgentle.
+To facilitate communication, Garaele seeks an intermediary who will offer Agatha a suitable gift—a jeweled silver comb—and persuade the banshee to divulge information about the location of a runebook that once belonged to a legendary runesmith named Bowgentle.
 Sister Garaele believes that a character capable of flattering Agatha's vanity might be able to secure the answer through this trade.
-She extends the quest to the characters and offers them three potions of healing as compensation for their efforts.
+She extends the quest to the characters and offers them three potions of minor healing blood as compensation for their efforts.
 If the party decides to undertake this quest, refer to the "Conyberry and Agatha's Lair" section for more details.

-#### Joining the Harpers
+#### Joining the Silver Watchers

-Should the party assist Sister Garaele in uncovering the fate of Bowgentle's spellbook, she privately approaches specific members of the group, encouraging them to consider joining the Harpers.
+Should the party assist Sister Garaele in uncovering the fate of Bowgentle's runebook, she privately approaches specific members of the group, encouraging them to consider joining the Harpers.
 She focuses on individuals who embody the network's values and express a desire to bring about positive change through information and secrecy.
 If a character chooses to join, Sister Garaele confers upon them the title of Watcher.

 ### The Napping Giant